-Art Making and Exhibiting provides students with a great way to express themselves and to learn skills that are not taught in other subjects.
-It provides a chance to work on something practical and 'hands on'.
+Art Making and

+Exhibiting provides

+students with a great

+way to express

+themselves and to learn

+skills that are not taught

+in other subjects.
+It

+provides a chance to

+work on something

+practical and 'hands on'.

-Recommendation - There are no prerequisites for this subject however, Year 10 2D or 3D Art Making specialist subject is recommended.
+Recommendation - There are no prerequisites for this subject however, Year 10 Art specialist subject is recommended.

-Unit One Explore, investigate

-expand and
+Explore, expand and investigate